eileencodes/crud_project/README.md

 is not instantiated and saved.**

 Instead of creating and saving each record the batch insert does exactly what it's name implies.
-There is no comprable method in ActiveRecord.
-Don't be scared to abandon AR, sometimes it's necessary and you're database will love you.
+There is no method in ActiveRecord that does exactly this.
+Don't be scared to abandon AR in the case, sometimes it's necessary and you're database will love you.

 To get the batch insert working we'll start with an empty array.
 As we read each line of the csv we will build an array of contact values.